 If you notice bites on your arms and legs, small welts, rashes, or a pattern of tiny insect bites, look around your property for discarded exoskeletons (bug shells), empty bug eggshells, pale larvae, and flat tiny bugs.
 Also, check your bedsheets and sleepwear for minuscule droplets of blood from their bites.

 Bed Bug Prevention

 If you are visiting a hotel, check the bed or couch for bed bugs.
 Look within the seams between your mattress, box spring, cushioned furniture, and sheets in your room.
-Look for tiny, flat brown bugs, eggs, or castoff shells, or dropping that look pin sized.
+Look for tiny, flat brown bugs, eggs, castoff shells, or droppings that look pin-sized.

 Heat and Chemical Bed Bug Treatments

 In the past, pest control battled bed bug infestations with a chemical called DDT.
 It did the job, but it also harmed the environment and had potential human risks.
 Therefore, in the 1970s, DDT was banned worldwide.